burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 On that technical note, we would like to share complete information regarding the C programming language and all primary C++ programming language standards: C++03/98, C++11, C++14, C++17, and C++20.
 If you do not know C/C++, this note is less likely for you because it contains subtle technical details for people who are at least familiar with it a bit.
 Here "know" has a weak sense.
 We have also tried to appeal in that note to people with a not-so-big background in C/C++.

 Do not get us wrong.
 If you have never seen the C/C++ language to obtain knowledge, we recommend first dedicating some time to reading original books by Bjarne Stroustrup.
 It would be only more effective for you.
-In recent years, Bjarne Stroustrup has made a lot of effort by providing easy-to-read books such as: ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
-We highly recommend for whom that language is new firstly read any of that books.
+In recent years, Bjarne Stroustrup has made a lot of effort by providing easy-to-read books such as ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
+We highly recommend for whom this language is new to first read any of those books.

-If you're unsure whether you should learn C++ or not, then maybe the example presented in section *"Why learn C++ if I know Python (Toy Example)"* of this document will bring some consideration to your mind.
+If you're unsure whether you should learn C++ or not, then maybe the example presented in section *[Why learn C++ if I know Python (Toy Example)](#why-learn-c-if-i-know-python-toy-example)* of this document will bring some consideration to your mind.
 C++ is complex, but currently, it's one of the fastest (in terms of execution speed in CPU) high-level, general-purpose programming languages in the world.
 It can be observed from comparison tests such as [benchmarksgame-team.pages.debian.net/benchmarksgame](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/binarytrees-cpu.html) and checking the language in which compute demanding applications in your domain have been written.
 In our experience in most cases, it will be C/C++.

-Sometimes you need to write software to a software platform (Java Virtual Machine, JavaScript Engine, Python interpreter).
-This is the case for instance when you can not execute real code in a target computing machine for some reasons.
-In such circumstances, the defacto standard can be another programming language: not C/C++ at all or dialect of C/C++.
+Sometimes you must write software for a software platform (Java Virtual Machine, JavaScript Engine, Python interpreter).
+This is the case for instance when you can not execute real code in a target computing machine for some reason.
+In such circumstances, the defacto standard can be another programming language: not C/C++ at all or a dialect of C/C++.
 Analyzing when it is good or bad to limit users from using C++ or in fact any compiled language is out of the scope of that technical note.

+However, it is important to note that there is a notion of a programming language (in a very strong sense) that converts algorithms into the language of a computing machine.
+If Language always requires a software platform to operate - it is not a programming language (See https://www.stroustrup.com/bs_faq.html#Java for a discussion about this).

-That note is mainly based on materials from the [references](#references) section and personal experience.
+This note is mainly based on materials from the [references](#references) section and personal experience.
 We think that information can be helpful for three categories of people:

 * People who want to refresh or go deep into several language constructions of C++
 * Obtain a pretty in-depth overview of new features from C++11/14/17/20
 * People who need to support (legacy) C++03 or C99 code base

 Finally, we welcome anybody who wants to make this note cleaner.
 We appreciate the style of *language lawyer* and *practical applicability*, but we don't want to have any of the extremes of both types.

 # Prepare Environment

 To reproduce code snippets you need to have a C++ IDE or command line environment in which you will compile and link code snippets.
-But because currently there are plenty of versions of C++ programming language, you will need to provide compiler information about the version of the standard that you're going to use.
+Because currently there are plenty of versions of C++ programming language, you will need to provide compiler information about the version of the standard that you're going to use.

 It can be accomplished in the following way:
 * **Visual Studio/MSVC.** Specify `/std:c++20` or `/std:c++latest` for
 [MSVC](https://learn.microsoft.com/en-us/cpp/build/reference/std-specify-language-standard-version?view=msvc-170) compiler.
 Use *MSVC 19.30* or higher.
 Visual Studio 2022 Community Edition is distributed with *MSVC 19.32* at the moment of writing this text.

 * **GCC**.
-Specify `-x c++ --std=c++20` if you're using Gnu Compiler Collection ([GCC](https://gcc.gnu.org/onlinedocs/gcc-3.3.6/gcc/G_002b_002b-and-GCC.html)) please use *GCC 10.1* or newer.
+Specify `-x c++ --std=c++20` if you're using Gnu Compiler Collection ([GCC](https://gcc.gnu.org/onlinedocs/gcc-3.3.6/gcc/G_002b_002b-and-GCC.html)).
+Please use *GCC 10.1* or newer.

 * **CLANG**.
-Specify `--std=c++20` if you're using ([CLang](https://clang.llvm.org/)) please use *Clang 10.0.0* or newer.
+Specify `--std=c++20` if you're using ([CLang](https://clang.llvm.org/)).
+Please use *Clang 10.0.0* or newer.

 # Glossary